 He then became the target of the Family Compact and was fined and jailed for 1 year on supped up libel charges for words he wrote against John Beverley Robinson.
 Despite appeals to the Governor John Colborne by Reformer supporters like Robert Baldwin, he was not pardoned and spent a miserable time in the Court Street Jail (so think of him for a moment the next time you sit or walk past Courthouse Square Park).

-In the absence of any Catholic priests, Collins spent hours ministering to Catholic Irish during that cholera epidemic of 1834, and then he himself contracted cholera.
+In the absence of any Catholic priests, and after being released from prison, Collins spent hours ministering to Catholic Irish during that cholera epidemic of 1834, and then he himself contracted cholera.
 He died on April 29th, his daughter Mary on Aug 30th and his wife Ann on September 4th.
 It is believed that he is buried in the unmarked graveyard behind St. Paul’s Basilica.
 His three remaining children were taken in by Maurice Scollard, a prominent Catholic of St. Paul’s parish.
 Francis Collins was 33 years old.
 It’s hard not to think that had he lived he would have made a significant contribution to the Responsible Government movement.

 For more important Irish history sites within the old town, read this CBC article Revealing downtown Toronto’s Irish roots, one hidden house at a time.